Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Text Representation

-The operator $\le$ matches texts that are lexicographically smaller than or equal to the given pattern.
+\paragraph*{operators $\le$, $<$, $>$, $\ge$}: Operator $\le$ matches texts that are lexicographically smaller than or equal to the given pattern.
 It can be solved like the {\em starts-with} query, but updating only the $ep$ of each backward search step, while $sp = 1$ stays constant.
-If at some point there are no occurrences of $c$ within the prefix $L[1,ep]$, we find those of smaller symbols in the range.
-This can be done by regarding the wavelet tree of the BWT as a range search data structure (as in previous work \cite{MN07}).
-Other operators can be supported in similar fashion, and time complexities are the same as in {\em starts-with}.
+While $[sp,ep]$ delimits the rows of $\mathcal{M}$ that start with $P[i,m]$, $[1,ep]$ delimits the rows that start with a prefix lexicographically smaller than or equal to $P[i,m]$.
+If at some point there are no occurrences of $P[i]=c$ within the prefix $L[1,ep]$, this means that $P[i,m]$ does not appear in $T$.
+To continue the search we replace $ep = C[c]$ and continue for $P[1,i-1]$.
+Other operators can be supported analogously, and costs are as for {\em starts-with}.

-The new XPath extension, {\em XPath Full Text 1.0}, suggests a wider selection of functionality for text searching.
-Implementation of these extensions requires regular expression and approximate searching functionalities, which can be supported within our index using the general {\em backtracking framework} \cite{Lametal08}: The idea is to alter the backward search to branch recursively to different ranges $[sp', ep']$ representing the suffixes of the text prefixes (i.e. substrings).
-This is done simply by computing $sp_c' = C[c] + rank_{c}(L, sp-1)+1$ and $ep_c' = C[c] + rank_{c}(L, ep)$ for all $c\in \Sigma$ at each step and recursing on each $[sp_c', ep_c']$.
-Then the pattern (or regular expression) can be compared against all substrings of the texts, allowing to search for approximate occurrences \cite{Lametal08}.
+The new XPath extension, \textit{XPath Full Text 1.0}~\cite{xqueryfulltext}, suggests a wider selection of functionality for text searching.
+Implementation of these extensions requires regular expression and approximate searching functionalities, which can be supported within our index using the general {\em backtracking framework} \cite{Lametal08}: The idea is to alter the backward search to branch recursively to different ranges $[sp', ep']$ representing the suffixes of the text prefixes (i.e., substrings).
+This is done by computing $sp_c' = C[c] + \text{\it rank}_{c}(L, sp-1)+1$ and $ep_c' = C[c] + \text{\it rank}_{c}(L, ep)$ for all $c\in \Sigma$ at each step and recursing on each $[sp_c', ep_c']$.
+Then the pattern (or regular expression) can be compared with all substrings of the texts, allowing us to search for approximate occurrences \cite{Lametal08}.
 The running time becomes exponential in the number of errors allowed, but different branch-and-bound techniques can be used to obtain practical running times \cite{LTPS09,LD09}.
-We omit further details here, since these extensions are out of the scope of this paper.
+We omit further details, as these extensions are out of the scope of this paper.